Polirecyliente/SGConocimiento/Math/Usable_facts.md

 For example, to find the least common multiple of $12$ and $18$, the prime factors of $12$ are $2$, $2$, $3$, and the prime factors of $18$ are $2$, $3$, $3$.
 The least common multiple is $2 \cdot 2 \cdot 3 \cdot 3 = 36$, the number $2$ has a maximum multiplicity of $2$ (in $12$), and $3$ has a maximum multiplicity of $2$ (in $18$).

+(Mínimo común denominador)
+**Least common denominator**: the least common multiple of the denominators from a set of at least two fractions.

 (Máximo común divisor)
 **Greatest common divisor**: the biggest common divisor of a given set of at least two integers.